Search over 3 Australian Terrier dogs across Australia

 Recommended Grooming Tips

-Trim the hair around their eyes if it gets longer to prevent irritation.
+Trim the hair around their eyes to prevent irritation.

 Bathe them on an ‘as-needed’ basis.